 In short, ki is estimated as the average value of the outcome in the corner stratum.
 We can stratify our data and select the corner stratum to estimate the parameters of the multiplicative model.

-Unfortunately, corner strata are not always present in data, and if few cases fall into the corner stratum, it may have error and therefore cannot be relied on.
-A strategy is needed to estimate the value of y at a corner stratum—even when these cases are not present, or infrequent, in the data.
+Unfortunately, corner strata are not always present in data, and if few cases fall into the corner stratum, it may contain errors and therefore cannot be relied on.
+A strategy is needed to estimate the value of y at a corner stratum—even when these cases are not present or infrequent in the data.
 One approach is to simulate the value of the outcome in the corner stratum from the values of outcome in other strata.
 Multilevel modeling can be used to remove the effect of all variables and therefore estimate the outcome for the corner stratum.

 To accomplish the multilevel modeling, regress the outcome in cases on the outcome in controls.
 In this regression, each stratum is one data point.
 Each data point reflects the influence of a combination of independent variables.
-In the corner stratum, all variables are absent; hence, the average outcome for the controls is 0.
+In the corner stratum, all variables are absent; hence, the average outcome for the controls is zero.
 Therefore, the intercept to this regression measures the value of the outcome for the corner stratum of cases, where no variables are present.

 Suppose we have divided the data into cases and controls at different strata.
 Cases are composed of the combination of the stratum s plus the highest value of the independent variable—that is, yxi=1, x≠i=s, where x≠i is the combination of all variables except the variable i.
 Controls are composed of the same stratum s but now combined with the lowest value of the independent variables (i.e., yxi=0 x≠i=s).
 The regression equation has the following form